OHDSI/MedlineXmlToDatabase/README.md

 2. During *parse*, all XML files in a folder are parsed and their contents are inserted into the database.
 This is typically done every time new XML files are available from MEDLINE.

 This is still very much work in progress.
 See the MainClass to see how one could run this Java project.
+If you have Ant installed on your system, you might be able to load MEDLINE using Ant targets (see below).
+Note that you would need  your customized 'ini' file to be called 'MedlineXmlToDatabase.ini' and be located in this folder.

 Note that the application works directly of the GZipped XML files, so no need to unzip them.